 Registering as a co-operative

 Until 2012, each state had separate laws governing co-operatives.
 The National Co-operatives Law has replaced the various state legislations, but registration continues to be done through state registries.
 In NSW, the registry which is based in Bathurst comes under the Department of Fair Trading.
 The Victorian equivalent comes under Consumer Affairs Victoria.
 Our experience has been that the process of registration is quicker and easier in Victoria than in NSW.
 The Business Council of Co-operatives & Mutuals (BCCM) is advocating to improve the registration process in NSW.
 BCCM is a key partner of SILC.

 SILC member co-operatives will typically be small, non-distributing co-operatives.
 The registration process involves:

 Distributing co-operatives also require a Disclosure Statement.

-Some corporate members will want to register as an NDIS Service Provider.
+Some corporate members may want to register as an NDIS Service Provider.
 It requires having a wide range of policies and procedures in place and obtaining Third Party Verification that the Service Provider complies with State (until 2018) and National Disability Service Standards.

 SILC uses Xero accounting software and recommends it to corporate members, but members should choose how they wish to account for financial transactions.

 These can be outsourced.
 SILC's policy is for staff members to undertake these duties as part of their regular shifts but to involve/support housemates in as many tasks as they can safely perform.

 Volunteers from family, corporate or community groups may help with tasks such as gardening, painting and clean-ups.
 SILC may be able to help corporate members access corporate or community groups willing to provide volunteer help.